nbailey21/bloc-jams/README.md

-Bloc Jams is a JavaScript music player for a web browser or mobile device.
+Jam Player is a JavaScript music player for a web browser or mobile device.

 The Collection page, accessed via the link in the upper right corner of the home page, presents a set of albums.
 Each album reference includes artist, album title, song count, and album art.
 Selecting an album loads the album page.